 Graphic Design Software

-You'll complete most of the projects in UX Academy using a graphic design tool of your choice.
+You'll complete most of the projects in UX Academy using a graphic design tool.
 You must provide this software yourself.

 Here are some intro tutorials that cover the basics of those industry-standard tools: